MrJul/ReSharper.EnhancedTooltip/README.md

 What's ReSharper.EnhancedTooltip?
 --------------
-It's a plugin for [JetBrains ReSharper](http://www.jetbrains.com/resharper/) 8.2 that enhances the tooltip and parameter information popup.
+It's a plugin for [JetBrains ReSharper](http://www.jetbrains.com/resharper/) v8.2 and v9.0 that enhances the tooltip and parameter information popup.

 - Colorizes tooltips and parameter information popups for C#.
 - Displays icons for identifiers and issues in the tooltip.